Troy Department of Public Works

 Special Household Waste

-Oil paints, garden chemicals, automotive products, oils, household cleaners, solvents, insulin syringes, and other hazardous materials on appointment basis only!
-Call SOCRRA's Special Household Waste Hot Line for an appointment: 248.288.5153SOCCRA Online Appointments
+Oil paints, garden chemicals, automotive products, oils, household cleaners, solvents, insulin syringes, and other hazardous materials can be taken to SOCRRA, located at 995 Coolidge, no appointment needed.
+Visit www.SOCRRA.org for additional information regarding Special Household Waste disposal.

 Back to Top